sdjamaat/admin/README.md

 It is currently public, should be accessible to all but you might need an account to make changes.

 This Trello board is linked to our email webmaster@sandiegojamaat.net

+### Demo credentials

+When you develop the site locally, it will automatically connect to the dev instance of the DB.
+This means that we also need different login credentials that are linked to the dev firebase instance (instead of prod).

+#### Demo ADMIN

+Email: admin@demo.com
+Password: Demo123 (**case-sensitive**)

+> This gives you access to all admin panel functions.
+There is another FMB demo account but it didn't make sense to put those creds here.
+Using this login should give you dev ability to access all tools in the admin panel.